-PayPal instant transfer lets you send money from your PayPal balance to an eligible bank account in just a few minutes.
-You can also transfer money from PayPal to a debit card, although this may take a little longer.
+PayPal instant transfer lets you send money from your PayPal balance to an eligible bank account in just a few minutes for an extra fee.

 |Table of contents:|

 A standard PayPal transfer takes about 1-3 days to reach a bank account.

 However, if you have a PayPal balance, you can use instant transfers to move your money to your bank or debit card up to 30 minutes for an extra fee.

 Maybe you sold something online and got paid via PayPal, or a friend sent you some money with PayPal to cover a split bill.
 If you need to withdraw the money to your bank account fast, an instant transfer might be the best option.¹

 There are costs involved with using this withdrawal method, so make sure you read on to the fee section before you get started.